marcinciarka/hallucichat/DEPLOYMENT.md

 ## Important Notes

 - App works without Gemini API key (no AI transformations)
-- Users can select from 3 transformation styles: Ultra-Freaky, Victorian, or Caveman
+- Users can select from 3 transformation styles
 - WebSockets must be supported by your Heroku plan
 - The server runs on the port specified by Heroku's PORT env var
 - Both frontend and WebSocket server run on the same port in production